efe/blog/src/content/blog/2025-03-02-pocket-universal-browser-extension.md

 # How Does It Work?

-This method leverages a simple JavaScript snippet embedded in the bookmarklet.
+You can execute JavaScript code directly from your browser’s address bar, and that’s exactly how this bookmarklet works.
 Here’s what happens when you click it:
 - The script retrieves the URL of the current tab.
 - It appends that URL to getpocket.com/save.
 - Pocket processes the request and saves the article to your account.

 That’s it—no extensions, no complex setups, just a quick and effective way to keep your reading list organized.

+The Javascript code in the link,

 ```javascript
 javascript:(function(){